bbucca3/Brownees-World/README.md

 There is a search feature to look for rescue organizations and animal shelters via any US zip code.
 You can also view a list of items most shelters and rescue organizations will accept as donations.
 Most places are (almost) always looking for donations of supplies and/or possibe volunteers.

-Brownee's World button graphics and in-app icons attributed to Icons8.
+Brownee's World button graphics attributed to Icons8.